-The choice of ‘province’ emphasised that these entities were not thought of as self-contained or self-governing entities, but as part of a larger whole.
+The choice of ‘province’ emphasised that these institutions were not thought of as self-contained or self-governing entities, but as part of a larger whole.
 The term had earlier been used to describe French Quebec, annexed by Britain in 1763.
 ‘Province’ was also used of some conquered territories in India and described the four principal divisions of Ireland – Ulster, Munster, Leinster and Connaught.
 These precedents may have prompted the use of the term in New Zealand.

 The New Zealand Constitution Act 1852 established the Legislative Council, an upper house to which members were appointed; the House of Representatives, a lower house with elected representatives; and six provinces.
-With the act’s implementation in 1853–54 the crown colony came to an end.
+With the act’s implementation in 1853–54, the Crown colony came to an end.

-The first general assembly met in 1854.
-The colonial office expected members of the executive council to be drawn from the assembly and have its support.
+The first General Assembly met in 1854.
+The Colonial Office expected members of the executive council to be drawn from the assembly and have its support.
 After two parliamentary sessions in which attempts were made to establish this system, it was finally introduced at the beginning of the 1856 session, with Henry Sewell becoming New Zealand’s first premier.

 The ‘heads of department’, who had previously been officials on the executive council, were replaced by members of the House of Representatives (Parliament), who became ‘ministers’.